garstud/hikashop_dump_events/README.md

 Plugin to help developers to debug and understand eCommerce HikaShop plugins events for Joomla (onProductBlocksDisplay, onAfterCheckoutStep ...)

-Ce plugin permet de rapidement debogguer les evenements Joomla introduits dans HikaSHop.

-## Installation de ce plugin
+## DEbug plugin installation

-- `1` : Cliquez sur le bouton "Download Zip", à droite de cet écran
+- `1` : choose the "Download Zip" button, on the right of this screen
-- `2` : installez le Zip de ce plugin HikaShop sur votre site Joomla
+- `2` : install the ZIP of this hikashop plugin on your Joomla Web site
-- `3` : réglez les paramètres du plugin
+- `3` : set parameters of this plugin
-- `4` : activez le plugin
+- `4` : activate the plugin
-- `5` : puis naviguez sur votre boutique HikaShop pour voir les messages de debugs s'afficher
+- `5` : and browse to your HikaShop menu to see debug messages

-Note : la liste des evenements de cette v1.0.0 n'est pas exhaustive !
+Note : the current event list of this v1.0.0 is not complete!

 ## Paramétrage du Plugin